 08. Mind your SEO

 Search engine optimization, or SEO, is the practice of improving your website’s visibility and ranking on Google search results to boost your organic traffic.
-Optimizing your website for SEO is an important part of your website redesign, as it can enhance its discoverability.
+Optimizing your site for SEO is crucial for making sure that your redesign increases your site's discoverability.

 To help people find your business on Google, we recommend checking out the Wix SEO Hub for in-depth guidance, as well as the following methods: